Beyond Thanksgiving

 I think we miss the most important thing about this holiday if we fail to realize that thanksgiving is superficial if it only touches on the unknown.
 Yes, it is good to thank others for the things they do for us.
 But who do we thank for things that are granted to us that are beyond our control?
 Who do we thank for the sun that warms the earth?
 Who gets the gratitude for the rain that waters the plants that gives us food to eat?
 Who do we thank for the miracles that happen around us every day – of birth, of health, of protection from dangers unseen, of the ability to take another breath?

-If there is no knowable God, as some may conclude, or if the gods we worship are abstract ideas with no personal interest in our lives, or if they are like the ancient gods of the cultures of the past who could be both good and evil, then true, awe-inspired, fearless thanksgiving and praise is empty.
+If there is no knowable God, or if the gods we worship are abstract ideas with no personal interest in our lives, what good are they?
+If they are like the ancient gods of the past who could be both good and evil, then true, awe-inspired thanksgiving is empty.

-To thank Him is not difficult once we can see beyond the food and football and frantic plans for the coming Christmas, which is not about sharing or giving, despite how much we might enjoy those things but about Jesus.
+To thank Him is not difficult once we can see beyond the food and football and frantic plans for the coming Christmas.

 Thanksgiving can, if we accept it, help us realize just how much God has done for us when He sent us Jesus–